scindex/scindex/scindex.md

 ### Section: D06 - In-Memory & Volatile Data
 _Covers data held temporarily in memory.
 This includes shared memory for IPC, in-process stores for application state, and hardware registers for low-level control._

+- **D0600**: In-Memory & Volatile Data Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the In-Memory & Volatile Data section.

 - **D0610**: Shared Memory Segments
   - *Description*: A method of inter-process communication (IPC) where multiple processes can access the same region of memory, allowing for very fast data exchange.
   - *Examples*: POSIX shm, System V shm, Windows File Mapping